gabyballester/meals-app-nextjs-14-ts/README.md

 - **CSS Modules:** The application utilizes global CSS styles and CSS Modules for precise styling on each component that requires it.
 - **Suspense:** Implemented for managing loading states to enhance user experience.

+## Special Features

+### Form Management and Validation

+The application leverages useFormState and useFormStatus to manage forms and handle button interactions, ensuring seamless user experiences and maintaining data integrity.

+### Server Actions

+Server actions are used for validating forms and creating records in the database, optimizing backend operations for efficiency.

 ## Contributions

 Contributions are welcome.
 If you would like to contribute, please follow these steps: